Matrix Algebras with a Certain Compression Property II: Main Result and Applications

-It is worth noting that nearly all of the classification results from \S3-5 describe the various unital compressible subalgebras of $\mm_n$ up to transpose \textit{equivalence}, not just transpose similarity.
-Indeed, the only instance in which a description up to transpose equivalence was not achieved was in Theorem \ref{big theorem for type III mutually unlinked}.
-There it was shown that a projection compressible type III algebra is either transpose equivalent to the unital algebra from Example~\ref{exmp:families of compressible algebras:1}, or transpose similar to the unital algebra from Example~\ref{exmp:families of compressible algebras:2}.
+It is worth noting that nearly all of the classification results from \S4-6 describe the various unital compressible subalgebras of $\mm_n$ up to transpose \textit{equivalence}, not just transpose similarity.
+Indeed, the only instance in which a description up to transpose equivalence was not achieved was in Theorem~\ref{big theorem for type III mutually unlinked}.
+There it was shown that a projection compressible type III algebra is either transpose equivalent to the type III algebra from Example~\ref{exmp:families of compressible algebras:1}, or transpose similar to the algebra from Example~\ref{exmp:families of compressible algebras:2}.

-The following lemma describes the similarity orbit of the unital algebra from Example~\ref{exmp:families of compressible algebras:2} up to unitary equivalence, thereby providing a characterization of the unital compressible subalgebras of $\mm_n$, $n\geq 4$, up to transpose equivalence.
+The following proposition describes the similarity orbit of the algebra from Example~\ref{exmp:families of compressible algebras:2} up to unitary equivalence, thereby providing a characterization of the (unital) compressible subalgebras of $\mm_n$, $n\geq 4$, up to transpose equivalence.